Resource Directory /

 If you have any questions, please visit the Ariana Rye Foundation’s Contact Us page.

-The Association of Blind Citizens operates the Assistive Technology Fund.
-The fund will provide funds to cover 50 percent of the retail price of adaptive devices or software.
-The ABC board of directors believes that this program will allow blind and visually impaired individuals access to technology products that will have a significant impact on improving employment opportunities, increase the level of independence and enhance their overall quality of life.
+The Association of Blind Citizens’ (ABC) Assistive Technology Fund provides funds to cover 50 percent of the retail price of adaptive devices or software.
+The program helps legally blind residents of the United States access technology products that will significantly improve employment opportunities, increase independence and enhance the overall quality of life.

 The Illinois State Library provides a list of programs and organizations that can help support assistive technology needs.